adamhsparks/read.abares/README.md

 ## About ABARES

 ABARES is the research arm of the Australian federal Government Department of Agriculture, Fisheries and Forestry (DAFF).
-ABARES' main role is "to provide "professionally independent data, research, analysis and advice that informs public and private decisions affecting Australian agriculture, fisheries and forestry"[^1].
+ABARES' main role is "to provide 'professionally independent data, research, analysis and advice that informs public and private decisions affecting Australian agriculture, fisheries and forestry'"[^1].

 The data provided by ABARES is extensive and varied, and includes data on agricultural production, trade, and forecasts, as well as spatial data on farm locations and top-soil thickness.
 ABARES data are not available from other sources but are mostly available under Creative Commons Licences for reuse.